pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

         Connect from Jenkins-Ansible control node to a managed node

-        `ssh -A ec2-user@72.44.42.6`   Connect as an example via OpenSSH to a redhart webserver
+        `ssh -A ec2-user@72.44.42.6`   Connect as an example via OpenSSH to a redhart webserver public Ip

         ![Alt text](img/3i.exampleSSH.png)